GlareDB/glaredb.github.io/introduction/r-bindings.md

 As with files, GlareDB can access these dataframes directly once they are variables in the scope of your R environment.

-Note: Native R dataframes cannot be selected from in this way, since they are not based on the Apache Arrow format.
+GlareDB cannot select from R dataframe, since they are not based on the Apache Arrow format.
 If you would like to select from a native R dataframe directly with GlareDB, you must first coerce it to Polars or Arrow.